EXCLUSIVE-India to bolster carbon trading market with stabilisation fund

 In creating a carbon market, a country sets a limit on emissions and then allocates a corresponding quantity of tradable permits, or credits, to emitters.
 The quantity reduces over time.
 If a company wants to emit more, it can buy more credits at the market price, but it will also consider whether constraining or even cutting its emissions might more profitable.

-The source said the federal government would set up the stabilization fund.
+The source said the federal government would set up the stabilisation fund.
 Exactly how it would work and where the money would come from was still under discussion.

-The second source said the World Bank had shown interest in financing the carbon market if a stabilization mechanism were created.
+The second source said the World Bank had shown interest in financing the carbon market if a stabilisation mechanism were created.
+The bank extended an $8 million grant to India in 2016/17.

-The World Bank has already said it will provide $8 million to help India prepare carbon-pricing instruments.
+"The World Bank continues to remain committed to support India in developing a carbon trading market and other instruments to help scale up financing for key climate transitions," it said in an email to Reuters.

-India's Power Ministry and the World Bank did not immediately respond to a request from Reuters for comment.
+India's Power Ministry did not respond to a request from Reuters for comment.

-The plans for creating a stabilization fund and funding details have not been reported previously.
+The plans for creating a stabilisation fund and funding details have not been reported previously.
 The officials spoke on condition of anonymity.

 Beginning in 2008, prices of carbon credits in other countries slumped heavily, because of that year's economic crisis and because governments had issued too many of them.

 In the European Union, a credit worth 1 tonne of carbon dioxide traded at just 5 euros in 2012, down from around 30 euros in 2008, so cutting emissions was not very rewarding.
-But creation of a stabilisation fund in 2019, among other measures, has seen the price rise to between 75 and 95 euros per tonne.
+But creation of a market stability reserve in 2019, among other measures, has seen the price rise to between 75 and 95 euros per tonne.

 MARKET LANDSCAPE